 The Township of Langley is a British Columbia municipality with a characteristic rural nature.
 While historically comprising mostly agricultural property, urbanization has spawned densification in select local communities and a concomitant population increase across the Township throughout the twenty-first century.
 Today, the Township of Langley has managed to retain its charming countryside character in large part due to the majority of its land base being designated for rural residential or agricultural uses.
-Moreover, the retention of farmland by way of an Agricultural Land Reserve (ALR) designation on certain properties in the municipality has further encouraged rural farming activity as well as restricted most non-agricultural uses in rural areas of the Township.
+Moreover, while the retention of farmland by way of an Agricultural Land Reserve (ALR) designation on certain properties in the municipality has further encouraged rural farming activity, it has also restricted most non-agricultural uses of property in rural areas of the Township.

 The rural economy in the Township of Langley is thriving.
 Primarily composed of various farm operations, Langley’s diverse soil types and long growing season facilitate the production of various agricultural products such as livestock, poultry, small fruits, vegetables, flowers, turf, grapes, and mushrooms.
 The local agricultural industry also supports related agri-business, including feed suppliers, veterinary clinics, grain processing plants, and – perhaps most notably – equestrian operations.